ABOUT THE DANFORTH CENTER SUMMER INTERNSHIP PROGRAM

 Our internship program is a Research Experience for Undergraduates (REU) Site sponsored by the National Science Foundation.

-The program spans eleven weeks each summer.
-The 2019 Summer program dates are May 20 - August 2, 2019 (applications
+The program spans 11 weeks each summer.
+The 2019 Summer program dates are May 20 - August 2, 2019 (applications are typically due the first week of February).

 Students from universities across the nation are matched with a scientist who is a senior researcher at the Danforth Center.
 Interns learn about a diverse set of research areas including: